Why We Limit the Strength of Our Rack Safety Strap

 The big issue we see is that forklift drivers will coast into the bay allowing push-through protection devices to act as a forklift stop and alignment guide (otherwise known as banging).
 This is terrible for your racking, and habitually driving a forklift this way can exert several tons of lateral pressure on your uprights — not good.
 Once a device is affixed to the rear, excessive force from the forklift to the rear of the bay equals excessive force on the uprights, which could compromise the overall structure.

 When a strap fails due to an excessive load, the strap will fall from one side in a very obvious fashion.
-This failure notifies the driver that he is coming in a little hot and heavy and also notifies management which drivers might need a little more training.
-When a rack strap breaks, it can be quickly and cheaply replaced, and no damage is done to the rack system.
-Over time, the incidence of breakage will drop significantly as forklift drivers use better alignment techniques.
+This failure notifies the driver that he or she is coming in a little hot and heavy.
+A strap failure also indicates which drivers might need a little more training, making management’s job a bit easier.
+For more insight on safe forklift operation, check out 14 Forklift Safety Tips here.

 A failed safety strap can be easily replaced

 A failed strap can be replaced quickly and affordably, and no damage is done to the rack system.
 Replacing an entire rack system or accounting for any other additional damage will likely involve replacing multiple parts or facets.
 So, not only is this alternative much more costly, you will also spend more time cleaning up.
 Using a failed strap as an indicator will also decrease the likelihood of breakage over time as forklift drivers learn to use better alignment techniques.